-Investors experiences on Bulgarian energy business environment, major international actors having different experiences21.
-May 2012. / Uncategorized
+Investors experiences on Bulgarian energy business environment, major international actors having different experiences, Uncategorized

 Czech-owned Power Utility CEZ operates in western and southwestern Bulgaria, employing about 4 000 Bulgarians.
 It has the largest network in the country with 40%-42% share of the annual consumption of energy in the country.
 It also owns the Varna Thermal Power Plant, TPP, where it produces electric energy from coal.

 CountourGlobal representative offered a summary of the “success history” of the company in Bulgaria.
 The VP and CEO focused on the Maritza Iztok Thermal Power Plant, the 4th largest in Bulgaria and the second most modern, as one of these successes since it preserves the environment to the maximum.

 Investors in renewable energy projects, power generation facility investors and owners, traders and consultants all see Bulgarian market in different way.